Can you drive a car without an MOT?

 Can you drive a SORN car to its MOT without insurance?

-If your car is subject to a Statutory Off Road Notification (SORN) and you want to get it back on the road, you can drive it to a test centre without insurance, but that is all.
+If your car is subject to a Statutory Off Road Notification (SORN) and you want to get it back on the road, you can drive it to a test centre.
+However, you would need valid car insurance to make this journey.
+No vehicle can be driven without valid insurance.
+You should get temporary insurance to drive your car to the garage.
 The correct steps to driving it are:

 - Book an MOT test appointment for your SORN car – you can only drive straight to this appointment